Overview 2025

 Make change in a world defined by design - read more.

-With renowned designers, creative people, inspiring places and events on your doorstep, Tasmania is the ideal place to study design.
+With renowned designers, creative people, and inspiring places and events on your doorstep, Tasmania is the ideal place to study design.

-Design permeates every aspect of our lives, we embrace the complexity that it entails.
+Design permeates every aspect of our lives, and we embrace the complexity that it entails.
 Our design courses will expand your understanding of the world as you learn how to create positive impacts through design.
-Discover how to inspire others to tell their stories, learn to visualise complex information and data, undertake research and prototyping to meet community needs, or design events and experiences that inspire those around you.
+Discover how to inspire others to tell their stories, visualise complex information and data, undertake research and prototyping to meet community needs, or design events and experiences that inspire those around you.

 The Bachelor of Design offers the greatest flexibility, with the opportunity to take up to three complete design streams, a second major from another discipline, or even a double degree.